frankaemika/docs/source/installation.rst

 Building the ROS packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 This part is optional.
-If you want to control your Panda using `ROS <http://www.ros.org/>`_ please follow these instructions.
+If you want to control your robot using `ROS <http://www.ros.org/>`_ please follow these instructions.

 After `setting up ROS Kinetic <http://wiki.ros.org/kinetic/Installation/Ubuntu>`_, create a catkin